ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_manticoin.md

 end
 ```

 This function takes in the `trigger` that was activated and the `object` that collided with it as parameters.
-We first check to make sure that the object is not `nil` and that it is a `Player`.
+We first check to make sure that the object is not `nil` (this is checking if the object exists) and that it is a `Player`.
 If it is a `Player`, we add a `Resource` to it.
 In our case, we simply increase the amount of the "**Manticoin**" resources on the player by one.
 Finally, we use `:Destroy()` to remove the trigger (and all its children) from the game.

 Now we need to attach our new `handleOverlap` function to the trigger.